Mathematics (MATH)

 COD GE: C4b CSU GE: B4 IGETC: 2A

-MATH 011 Math Concepts for Elementary School Teachers - Number Systems Units: 4
+MATH 011 Math Concepts for Elementary School Teachers - Number Systems Units: 3

-This course covers mathematical topics needed for elementary school teaching with a focus on quantitative reasoning, problem solving and communication.
-Topics include structure of the real number system, sets, numeration systems, computation algorithms, problem solving strategies, and elementary number theory.
+This course covers mathematical topics needed for elementary school teaching with a focus on quantitative reasoning, problem solving, and communication.
+Topics include structure of the real number system, numeration systems, computation algorithms, problem solving strategies, and elementary number theory.
 The course meets requirements for elementary school teacher certification.
 (C-ID MATH 120) Note: All students now can enroll in this transfer-level course without completing posted requisites.
 Please refer to AB 705 (under How do I enroll in courses at COD?) or see a Counselor.

 Grading: Letter